C-Loftus/colton_talon/README.md

 - Voice commands for updating the entire Talon user directory
 - and more!

-GPT and AI functionality has been moved into a separate repo [https://github.com/C-Loftus/colton_talon](https://github.com/C-Loftus/colton_talon) to share easier in the community.

-## Git Helpers for Getting Specific Code from this Repo
+## Git Helpers for Extracting Specific Code from this Repo

 ### Install Just One Directory